Famous/famous/guides/layout.md

 Thus far, we have only considered setting the `transform`, `size`, `origin` and `align` parameters as a static property of a `Modifier`.
 However, each of these properties can animate over time.
-This can be done in one of two methods
+This can be done in one of two methods:

 - [push-based](#push)
 - [pull-based](#pull)